andgineer/TRegExpr/docs/regexp_syntax.rst

 opening parenthesis.

 First subexpression has number ``1`` (whole r.e. match has number ``0``
-- You can substitute it in
+- you can substitute it in
 `TRegExpr.Substitute <tregexpr_interface.html#tregexpr.substitute>`__ as
 ``$0`` or ``$&``).